Kids' Occupational Therapy Services in Colchester & Essex

 Do you provide home visits for occupational therapy?

-Yes, we offer flexible service delivery including clinic-based appointments at our Copford, Stanway, and Brentwood locations, home visits across Essex and beyond when more appropriate for your child or family circumstances, school-based therapy when beneficial, and online consultations for some types of therapy and follow-up sessions.
+Yes, we offer flexible service delivery including clinic-based appointments at our Copford and Stanway locations, home visits across Essex and beyond when more appropriate for your child or family circumstances, school-based therapy when beneficial, and online consultations for some types of therapy and follow-up sessions.

 What does an occupational therapist do for children?